ferdianatmadiputra/fancy-todo-client/README.md

-this is client side app for my fancy todo project, for restful api server side app please check https://fancy-todo-ferd.herokuapp.com/
+this is client side app for my fancy todo project, and my server side using restful api on this url: https://fancy-todo-ferd.herokuapp.com/